Henry Morgan Tilford: Descendants

-Through his daughter Annette, he was the grandfather of Anne (née Haskell) Ellis (1924–2006); Margaret Riker (née Haskell) Ross (1925–1999), whose family home, the Boudinot–Southard Farmstead, was located next to Lord Stirling Park; and Amory Lawrence Haskell Jr. (1928–1970).
+Through his daughter Annette, he was the grandfather of Anne (née Haskell) Ellis (1924–2006); Margaret Riker (née Haskell) Ross (1925–1999), whose family home, the Boudinot–Southard Farmstead, was located next to Lord Stirling Park; Amory Lawrence Haskell Jr. (1928–1970) Isabelle (née Haskell) de Tomaso (1930-), and Hope (née Haskell) Jones (1934).

 In popular culture

 Tilford was reportedly the basis for the 2007 American drama film, There Will Be Blood, written and directed by Paul Thomas Anderson and starring Daniel Day-Lewis and Paul Dano.
 The film was inspired by Upton Sinclair's novel Oil! and tells the story of a silver miner-turned-oilman on a ruthless quest for wealth during Southern California's oil boom of the late 19th and early 20th centuries.
 A fictionalized version of Tilford himself is portrayed in the film by David Warshofsky.